angular/angular-cli/README.md

 The default lazy nature of routes can be turned off via the lazy flag (`--lazy false`)

-There is an optional flag for `skip-router-generation` which will not add the route to the parent component's `@RouteConfig` decorator.
+There is an optional flag for `skip-router-generation` which will not add the route to the parent component's `@Routes` decorator.

 ### Creating a build